-Congratulations to the 83 outstanding UConn Health staff members from across the organization selected as our Spring 2020 PAWS, and TEAM Awardees.
-We celebrate individuals for consistently performing above and beyond the expectations of the job, exhibiting being Part of a team, an Awesome attitude, a Wonderful Work Ethic, and Superior Service.
+Congratulations to the 120 outstanding UConn Health staff members from across the organization selected as our 2020 Individual and TEAM PAWS Awardees.
+We celebrate individuals for consistently performing above and beyond the job's expectations, exhibiting being Part of a team, an Awesome attitude, a Wonderful Work Ethic, and Superior Service.

 Submitted by Christina Iwanik